Vacuum packing ready-to-eat meat food safety requirements

 Contact SA Health or Local Government to confirm the requirements of your specific business activities.

-2 Meat & Livestock Australia (2003), Guideline for the safe manufacture of smallgoods, Meat & Livestock Australia Ltd
+2 Meat & Livestock Australia (2015), Guidelines for the safe manufacture of smallgoods 2nd Edition, Meat & Livestock Australia Ltd

-Refer to Standard 4.2.3 for further examples and definitions.
+Refer to Standard 4.2.3 Meat for further examples and definitions.

 Meat products intended to be consumed without further heating or cooking, and includes:

 - fermented meat

 - cooked muscle meat including ham and roast beef

 - other RTE meat that is susceptible to the growth of pathogens or the production of toxins.

 A food business who engages in the making, manufacturing, producing, processing and/or handling of ready to eat meat for retail sale.